 - 1 cup coconut milk , or half and half

-Scroll up to watch the recipe video before you start!
-It's right above the recipe card.
+Watch my recipe video before you start!
+It's right below the directions.

 If you're using fresh sweetcorn, remove the silks and when you have cut the corn from the cob, keep the cobs as you're going to add them to the soup.